SAMOS-Pipeline/SAMOS_pipeline_draft1/Readme.md

 * `cleaner.sh`

-* pdf of Python Data Reduction Procedures
+* `LMask(1,2)_y_coords_c1.txt`

 * LDSS3-directory containing test data

+You will need these to run the pipeline.

-Right now, there are 3 main programs that the user runs to reduce data.  `WhichFITSFiles`, `OverscanAndTrim`, and `NormDivFlats`.
+Right now, there are 4 main programs that the user runs to reduce data.  `WhichFITSFiles`, `OverscanAndTrim`, `NormDivFlats`, and `OutlineSlits`.

 This document reviews the purpose and describes how to use these programs to reduce the test data from LDSS3.
+Eventually, it will be used to reduce multi-object spectroscopy data taken with the SOAR Adaptive-Module Optical Spectrograph (SAMOS).
+For information on the instrument, see [(Robberto et al. 2016)](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/9908/1/SAMOS--a-versatile-multi-object-spectrograph-for-the-GLAO/10.1117/12.2233094.full).
+In order to avoid reinventing the wheel, this pipeline is heavily based on the [Flame DRP](https://github.com/siriobelli/flame) written by [Belli, Contursi, and Davies (2017)](https://arxiv.org/pdf/1710.05924.pdf).
+Flame is written in IDL, while the SAMOS pipeline will be written in Python3.

 ## `WhichFITSFiles`